Giant barb: Conservation

-At Mae Klong River in the area of Samut Songkhram Province, central Thailand.
-There are a lot of big giant barbs living there, and during Chinese New Year every year, they will float up to eat Khanom chin noodles fed to them by people.

 Cultivation

 In recent years, raising giant barb has become common in Vietnam due to its high economic value.
 Two breeding centers in southern Vietnam offer about 1 million breeder giant barbs to farmers per year.
 When kept in floating cages in rivers, the fish grow fast and gain 7 kg to 9 kg per year.
 In ponds where the main diet is natural algae, the fish gain 2 to 5 kg per year.
 Usually, giant barbs are harvested after three years of cultivation when they weigh 6 to 10 kg, but some farmers keep raising their fish in ponds for more than seven years for them to reach 50 kg before harvesting.